GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-01_remote_sensing.md

 [Remote Sensing Biodiversity](http://remote-sensing-biodiversity.org/){:target="_blank"}

 ## Integrating research and education
-The philosophy of this course interlinks real world science with the Master education program.
-Hence, the problems you will solve during this course are real world problems and the solutions you will provide might make an actual contribution to ongoing research activities.
-This is why the next section will introduce you to the Nature 4.0 project on sensing biodiversity.
+The philosophy of this course interlinks real world science with the education program.
+The problems you will solve during this course are real world problems and the solutions you will provide might make an actual contribution to ongoing research activities.
+The next section will introduce you to the Nature 4.0 project on sensing biodiversity.